Recurrent Inference Machine for Medical Image Registration: Experiments

-As detailed in the Methods section, the purpose $\mathcal{L}_{\text{inner}}$ is different from previous iterative registration methods as $\mathcal{L}_{\text{inner}}$ is not proposed as a choice of input of a convolutional recurrent neural network.
-We evaluated the ablation experiments from now on \textbf{mSASHA} which includes multiple-image registration with motion and varies in contrasts.
-Since it has been proposed previously that NMI is a more suitable choice of $\mathcal{L}_{\text{sim}}$ for $\mathcal{L}_{\text{outer}}$ in qMRI registration \citep{de2020mutual} over NCC and MSE, we focused on the choice of $\mathcal{L}_\text{inner}$ to investigate the registration performance and the information propagated through the RIIR.
-That is, in this experiment, we evaluated the choice of $\mathcal{L}_{\text{outer}}$ with MSE, NCC, and NMI with $\mathcal{L}_{\text{outer}}$ as NMI.

-\textbf{Experiment 4: Inclusion of Gradient of Inner Loss $\nabla_{\bm{\phi}_t} \mathcal{L}_{\text{inner}}$ as RIIR Input}
+\textbf{Experiment {3}: Inclusion of Gradient of Inner Loss $\nabla_{\bm{\phi}_t} \mathcal{L}_{\text{inner}}$ as RIIR Input}

 We performed an experimental study on the input composition for RIIR.
 As shown in Eq. \ref{update riir}, the goal was to study the data efficiency and the registration performance by incorporating the gradient of $\mathcal{L}_{\text{inner}}$ in RIIR.
-We could achieve the ablation by changing the input of $g_\theta$.
-A comparison with other input modelling strategies seen in \cite{qiu2022embedding} against the gradient-based input for $g_\theta$ was proposed.
-Depending on whether the moving image is deformed (explicit) or not (implicit), we ended up with three input compositions: \begin{enumerate}
+We could achieve ablation by changing the input of $g_\theta$.
+A comparison with other input modeling strategies seen in \cite{qiu2022embedding} was proposed against the gradient-based input for $g_\theta$.
+Depending on whether the moving image is deformed (explicit) or not (implicit), {as well as the original RIM formulation, we ended up with four input compositions}: \begin{enumerate}